-- Funding recipients will be required to sign and return a Funding Agreement with Arts NSW.
-This process uses digital signatures, so that Funding Agreements can be signed and returned electronically.
+- Funding recipients are required to sign and return a Funding Agreement/Letter of Offer with Arts NSW.

-- Funding recipients must comply with the terms and conditions of the Funding Agreement, including the schedule/s and any special conditions.
+- Funding recipients must comply with the terms and conditions of the contract, including the schedule/s and any special conditions.
 Funds may be suspended or repayment required if the funding recipient fails to comply with any of the terms and conditions.

-- Unless a variation is approved by authorised officers in Arts NSW, the funding recipient must use the funding solely for the purpose for which it was approved and the commencement and completion dates of the Program/Project must be adhered to.
-If any part of the funding is not used for the purpose for which it was offered, Arts NSW will have the right to terminate its obligations under the Funding Agreement and request the return of funds.
-If any activities are not completed within the dates specified in the Funding Agreement or as agreed to in writing by authorised Arts NSW officers, Arts NSW has the right to request the return of funds.
+- Unless a variation is approved by authorised Arts NSW officers, the funding recipient must use the funding solely for the purpose for which it was approved and the commencement and completion dates of the program/project must be adhered to.
+Arts NSW has the right to request the return of funds if any part of the funding is not used for the purpose for which it was offered, or if any activities are not completed within the dates specified in the contract.

-- On conclusion of the activity for which the funding was made, or at the date of winding up or dissolution of an organisation, the funding recipient must notify Arts NSW of any unspent funds and repay that amount, including any paid GST component, to Arts NSW within 30 days of a request to do so.
+- On conclusion of the funded activity, or at the date of winding up or dissolution of an organisation, the funding recipient must notify Arts NSW of any unspent funds and repay that amount, including any paid GST component, to Arts NSW within 30 days of a request to do so.

-- Funding recipients must ensure that they comply with all relevant statutes, regulations, by-laws and requirements of the Australian Government and any State or territory government or local authority.
+- Funding recipients must ensure they comply with all relevant statutes, regulations, by-laws and requirements of the Australian Government and any State or Territory government or local authority.

-- If an application is made by consortium or a group of organisations working collaboratively, the lead organisation will be responsible for ensuring that the terms of the Funding Agreement are complied with.
-The lead organisation is also responsible for ensuring that a Memorandum of Understanding or other agreement between all organisations is entered into.
+- If an application is made by a consortium or a group of organisations working collaboratively, the lead organisation will be responsible for ensuring the terms of the contract are complied with.
+The lead organisation is also responsible for ensuring a Memorandum of Understanding or other agreement between all organisations of the consortium or group is entered into.

-- If an application is auspiced, the auspicor will be responsible for ensuring that the terms of the Funding Agreement are complied with.
-The auspicor is also responsible for ensuring that a Memorandum of Understanding or other agreement is entered into with the auspicee.
+- If an application is auspiced, the auspicor will be responsible for ensuring the terms of the contract are complied with.
+The auspicor is also responsible for ensuring a Memorandum of Understanding or other agreement is entered into with the auspicee.

 Preparation for payment